By PPMAG | May 31, 2017

 Meet Regularly with the LAC

 Stay in regular touch with the LAC.
 Set up a schedule to meet (ideally) bi-weekly with the co-chairs and the LAC.
 Coordinators of various aspects of the program (Posters, Workshops, Paper Competition, etc.) can be included as their part becomes prominent, or at least provide regular reports by email.
+Including coordinators in some planning meetings allows for a fuller overview of the process.

 Call for Proposals (CFP)

 Coordinate distribution of the CFP.
-Invite members of the larger conference planning committee to claim various lists to which to post.
+Invite members of the larger conference planning committee and Administrative Committee to claim various lists to which to post.
 Use these same lists to post notices at various strategic moments, e.g., when the program is posted, when registration opens and when the early bird registration deadline approaches.

 -